* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Preheat the oven to 350°(180°C).

-2. Wrap the burrito in foil and place it on a wire rack in the oven.
-You can leave any cut ends exposed if you want.
+3. Sprinkle the burrito with water before wrapping it in foil and placing it on a wire rack in the oven.

 If you do use a baking tray, flip the burrito halfway through heating.